-On April 29, a dedication ceremony will be held to officially open the new Seton Psychiatric Emergency Department, located on the north side of University Medical Center Brackenridge.
-Dr. Kyle Janek, Texas Health and Human Services executive commissioner, will join Texas Sen. Kirk Watson; Dr. Kari Wolf, Seton vice president of medical affairs for the new facility and director of the Seton Mind Institute; and Jesús Garza, Seton Healthcare Family president and chief executive officer.
-Below, Seton’s top executive discusses the importance of the first Central Texas medical facility specifically designed to treat adults from throughout the community who suffer from psychiatric crises.
+On April 29, a dedication ceremony will be held to officially open the new Ascension Seton Psychiatric Emergency Department, located on the north side of University Medical Center Brackenridge.
+Dr. Kyle Janek, Texas Health and Human Services executive commissioner, will join Texas Sen. Kirk Watson; Dr. Kari Wolf, Ascension Seton vice president of medical affairs for the new facility and director of the Ascension Seton Mind Institute; and Jesús Garza, Ascension Seton president and chief executive officer.
+Below, Ascension Seton’s top executive discusses the importance of the first Central Texas medical facility specifically designed to treat adults from throughout the community who suffer from psychiatric crises.

 By Jesús Garza